 Despite its flaws, the main focus of A Very Expensive Poison still breaks through the politics and the farce with moving results.
 We all remember the bedside photo of Alexander and discussion of Russia’s involvement, but much like most political conversations, we show a disregard for the personal.
 Here, Brooke and Buring show us the special Litvinenko relationship with striking rawness.
 We see the humanity within a tale of barbarism, the logical within the nonsensical and the truth within the deceit.

 A Very Expensive Poison is now playing at the The Old Vic Theatre until 5 October.

-Disclaimer: I was invited to watch A Very Expensive Poison for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch A Very Expensive Poison for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.